This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 determined by the secretary of the United States department of agriculture

-living arrangement meet for its residents to be eligible to receive
+living arrangement is to meet for its residents to be eligible to receive

 supplemental nutrition assistance program (SNAP) benefits?
 (1) Non-profit: the group